Delicious English Pudding

-Yesterday, I baked a sticky English toffee pudding.
+Yesterday, I baked a sticky English date pudding with toffee.
 It was delicious.
 The gooey and sticky toffee on top just melted in my mouth.
 The recipe was quite easy.
-If you like dates, this recipe is a must try!
+If you like dates, this recipe is a must-try!

 I love dates.
-They are sweet and sticky.
-During a fasting month, we break our fast by eating dates and drinking water.
+They are so sweet and sticky.
+During our fasting month, we break the fast by eating dates and drinking water.
 It helps us avoid overeating once the fast is over.
-Scientifically, dates are good for your health.
-They are rich in several vitamins, minerals, and fiber.
-Some health specialists have said that eating one date per day is necessary for a balanced and healthy diet.
+Dates are good for your health; they are rich in several vitamins, minerals, and fiber.
+Some health specialists have said that eating one date per day can be helpful for a balanced and healthy diet.

-I made this recipe once, but it wasn't perfect—and I nailed it this time.
+The first time I made this recipe it didn't come out perfectly—but this time, I nailed it.
 My husband loved it so much.
 He wants me to bake the pudding for Thanksgiving this year!

 - 1 cup pitted dates, chopped